Types of Numbers

 This is going to sound really crazy (like, crazier than filling in a sequence of numbers with liquid cement), but it turns out that there are a lot more irrational numbers than rational numbers.
 The reason this seems a little crazy is that we know there are infinitely many rational numbers, so how can there be more of anything else?
 The thing is that you can systematically count rational numbers, but there are so many irrational numbers in between each pair of rational ones that there are just way too many to even systematically count them.
 For this reason, we say that even though both the rationals and the irrationals are infinite, the irrationals are a much bigger infinity than the rationals.
 How's that for brain stretching?
 Just when you thought you had this whole "infinity" thing figured out, right?

 A couple other popular irrational numbers are π (approximately 3.14159...), which is the ratio of the perimeter of a circle to its diameter, and √5.
-A couple of unpopular irrational numbers are, which is the measure of the perimeter of the symbol itself, and, which is the measure of the fine line between humor and flat-out lying.
 What we're getting at is that irrational numbers are pretty abstract.